 General Information and Directions

-South Shields Pier was finally completed in 1895 (its construction took many years) and remains popular with anglers today.
-It is approximately one mile long and offers a range of different fishing marks and a number of different species can be caught here.
-The pier is locked overnight and opens at around 8am in the morning and closes at around 8pm at night, although this can be earlier in the winter.
+Due to its length the pier offers a range of different types of fishing marks and a number of different species can be caught here.
+The pier is locked overnight and opens at around 8am in the morning and closes at around 8pm at night, although this can be earlier in the winter and in recent years the pier has been locked during the day in good weather for no apparent reason.
 Many local anglers climb around the gate to fish the pier at night, although this is not advisable and should certainly never be done in bad weather as it can be highly dangerous to fish this venue during these times.
-There is easily accessible parking at the base of the pier, being £1 a day from November to February and £3 for the full day for the rest of the year.
+There is easily accessible parking at the base of the pier, although there is a charge to park all day and the car park is locked at night.
 South Shields is easily accessible via the A1 and A194 from the north and south.
 The postcode for the pier is NE33 2JX for satnav users.
-Be advised that in summer the pier itself and the surrounding area can get very busy indeed with both mackerel anglers and tourists.
+Be advised that in summer the pier itself and the surrounding area can get very busy indeed with both mackerel anglers and tourists during the summer months.

 Generally, South Shields Pier is a very safe venue to fish.
 However, the gates will be locked when the weather is bad and overnight when the pier is closed, although some anglers climb around the gates to fish the pier at night.
 This is not advisable, especially when the weather is bad.
 Waves as tall as the lighthouse at the end of the pier can smash over the structure in the worst weather – no one wants to be on the pier when that happens.
 It should also be noted that just because the gates are open it does not necessarily mean the pier is safe to fish.
 Conditions can change fast, and if the weather takes a turn for the worse the only course of action is to pack up and move off the pier to a safer venue.